 Here's an example of a haplogroup, a special kind of DNA marker, that illustrates the idea.
-This image shows the frequency of the maternal haplogroup H around the world.
-You can see that H is very common in Europe, is found in Africa and Asia, and never seen in Australia or the Americas.
+This map shows the frequency of the maternal haplogroup H around the world.
+Haplogroup H is very common in Europe, is also found in Africa and Asia, and is rarely seen in people native to Australia or the Americas.

-The association between this marker and geographic location works both ways: If you know you have European ancestry, we'd know that there's a decent chance you have the H haplogroup.
-On the other hand, if you have the H haplogroup, we'd know that it's unlikely that you're Native American.
+The association between this marker and geographic location works in two ways.
+If you know you have European ancestry, we know that there's a decent chance you have the H haplogroup.
+And if you have the H haplogroup, we know that your genetic history likely includes at least one European ancestor.

-Just on the basis of this one DNA marker, we wouldn't be able to locate your ancestry with much precision.
-Fortunately, there are quite a few DNA markers available on the 23andMe platform.
-If we combine the evidence from many markers like this haplogroup, each of which offers a little bit of information about where in the world you're from, we can develop a clear overall picture.
+Although we can't locate your ancestry with much precision with this one DNA marker, we measure hundreds of thousands of DNA markers on the 23andMe platform.
+If we combine the evidence from many markers, each of which offers a little bit of information about where in the world you're from, we can develop a clear overall picture.

 Wrinkle #1: People Usually Have Multiple Ancestries

-If all your DNA was from one place in the world, figuring out where you're from would be very easy, and very accurate.
-Recent research has suggested that, when you're looking at someone of European ancestry that you know to have all their ancestry from one place, you can locate their ancestral home within a range of around 100 miles!
+If all of your DNA came from one place in the world, figuring out where you're from would be easy.
+Recent research has suggested that, for a European person whose entire family comes from the same place, genetic analysis can locate their ancestral home within a range of around 100 miles!

-Wrinkle #2: We Don't Know Which DNA Comes From Mom and Dad
+Wrinkle #2: We Don't Know Which DNA Comes From Which Parent

-Recall that for each of your 23 chromosome pairs, one chromosome in each pair comes from your mom, and the other from your dad.
-Genotyping chips like the one 23andMe uses don't capture the information about which markers came from which parent.
+Recall that for each of your 23 chromosome pairs, one chromosome in each pair comes from your mom and the other from your dad.
+Genotyping chips don't capture information about which markers came from which parent.

-Here's a quick example to illustrate.
+Here's a quick example to illustrate this point.
 Say, for a short stretch of Chromosome 1, you inherited the following genotypes at three consecutive DNA markers:

 from Dad: A-T-C